World News -

 The OPCW is investigating claims that Syrian forces have used chlorine gas in attacks since April, 2014.
 France said on June 5 that 14 chlorine samples it collected may be inconclusive and need to be checked against other information.
 Investigators will study communications between Syrian officials, pieces of debris from possible launch sites, and medical records.

 The process of handing over the weapons has been met with several delays, mostly as a result of the ongoing conflict in Syria.
-The OPCW said that destruction of the chemical agents could still take 3-4 months.

 A UN report released in Sept.
 2013 said there was "clear and convincing evidence" that rockets containing the nerve agent sarin were used in the Aug.
 21, 2013, attack near Damascus, which killed hundreds.
 Inspectors were ordered to report on whether weapons were used, not on who used them.